dasuchka/rsschool-cv/cv.md

 4. **Skills:** Basics of python, delphi, matlab, 3d modeling in solidworks.
 5. **Work experience:** no work experience.
 6. **Education:** 5th year student of physics faculty of Belarusian state university, major energy physics.
 In spring 2019 succesfully passed course "Basics of Python".
 Studied in China for one autumn-winter semester in 2019, next semester studied online.
 In childhood finished art school.
-7. **English level: Intermediate.** Have experience of styding in English in China and translation of scientific articles.
+7. **Languages.
+English level: Intermediate.** Have experience of styding in English in China and translation of scientific articles.
 Have friends in different countries, with whom actively communicate in English.
+In 2018 studied German.
 Now i'm studying Chinese.